 Test conditions

-The tests shall be carried out according to the standard EN 50564:2011 or equivalent, the sampling method, see 5.3.2.

-According to the standard EN 50564:2011; 4.2 Test room: The tests shall be carried out in a room that has an air speed close to the product under test of ≤0,5 m/s.
+The methodology for measuring the energy performance shall be according to the sampling method 5.3.2. in standard EN 50564:2011 or equivalent.
+According to the standard EN 50564:2011; 4.2 Test room, or equivalent, the tests shall be carried out in a room that has an air speed close to the product under test of ≤0,5 m/s.
 The ambient temperature shall be maintained at (23 ± 5) °C throughout the test.

 The power measurement device shall be calibrated with traceability document, i.e. a document which describes the method of calibration which shows that the measuring device is calibrated according to prevailing standards and that the calibration can be traced.